StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_in_range.md

 +-----------+
 ```

-Example 3: NULL is returned because the end range `3` is less than start range `4`.
+Example 3: NULL is returned because the end range `3` is less than the start range `4`.

 ```Plaintext
 select bitmap_to_string(bitmap_subset_in_range(bitmap_from_string('1,1,3,1,5,3,5,7,7,9'), 4, 3)) value;